rulewis/journey-optimizer.en/help/using/offers/offer-library/create-ranking-formulas.md

 ![](../../assets/ranking-example-propensityType.png)

-Your ranking formula can then set the priority of each offer to equal the customers propensityScore for that propensityType.
+Your ranking formula can then set the priority of each offer to equal the customers *propensityScore* for that *propensityType*.
 If no score is found, use the static priority set on the offer:

 ```
 let score = (select _Individual_Scoring1 from _salesvelocity.individualScoring